crocokyle/surface-cleaner/README.md

 1. **Combine Ingredients:** In a clean spray bottle, mix the distilled water, white vinegar, isopropyl alcohol, lemon juice, and dish soap.
 Ensure thorough mixing.

-**Warning:**
+**Warnings:**

-This solution is highly acidic.
-Prolonged exposure may irritate sensitive skin.
+- Prolonged exposure may irritate sensitive skin.
 Wear gloves when using this cleaner, especially if you have sensitive skin or open cuts.
-Do not allow the cleaner to sit for a prolonged period of time.
+- Do not allow the cleaner to sit for a prolonged period of time.
 For stubborn stains, try applying for 30 seconds and the scrub and wipe away the excess.
 Increase exposure time in 15 second intervals if necessary.
+- This solution contains chemicals that can irritate the respiratory tract.
+Use in a well-ventilated area.
+Avoid inhaling fumes.
+If you experience any respiratory symptoms, such as coughing or difficulty breathing, discontinue use and seek fresh air immediately.